codaamok/PSBusinessTime/README.md

 15 April 2022 00:00:00
 ```

-The function will return an array of 8 datetime objects for '2022-04-05' through to '2022-04-08', and '2022-04-12' through to '2022-04-15'.
 These are considered working dates within the defined parameters.
 Saturdays, Sundays, and Mondays, are considered non-working days, therefore every other date inbetween the range is considered a working date.

 ## To-do